sumanyurosha/deep-learning-v2-pytorch/30DaysofUdacity.md

  * Did some hands-on with RNNs using PyTorch.
  * Completed the Simple_RNN.ipynb for Time-Series prediction on a simple cosine wave using RNN.

+ just a commit to show my activity on git for 01/01/2020 :)